ChemPath/biopath-shap-demo/README.md

 ## 📞 Contact

 For questions about this demonstration or collaboration opportunities:
-- Technical inquiries: biopath-demo@omnipath.ai
+- Technical inquiries: tech@cloakandquill.org
-- Partnership opportunities: partnerships@omnipath.ai
+- Partnership opportunities: partnerships@cloakandquill.org

 ---